kevinkhuat/bitscoop-live/README.md

 elasticsearch -Des.config=config/elasticsearch/elasticsearch.yml
 ```

-Before you run the application you'll need to create the appropriate indices in
+Before this ElasticSearch database can save data, you must create an index.
+You
+need only do this once, but it must be repeated if you delete the database to
-the database.
-With the ElasticSearch server running:
+refresh the project.
+With the ElasticSearch service running:

 ```
 curl -XPUT http://localhost:9200/core